There are many commonly used acronyms in identity management. They’re very useful shorthand if you know them, but frustrating if you don’t.

 EMPS (EMS & EM+S)

-Enterprise Mobility Plus Security A Microsoft cloud-based offering combining standalone solutions in a discounted pricing suite, licensed on a per user base.
-EMPS, also sometimes written as EMS or EM+S, integrates Identity and Access Management, Mobile Application Management and Mobile Device Management solutions with security solutions for information protection and threat management.
+Enterprise Mobility Plus Security: A Microsoft cloud-based offering combined standalone solutions in a discounted pricing suite, licensed on a per-user base.
+EMPS, also sometimes written as EMS or EM+S, integrates Identity and Access Management, Mobile Application Management, and Mobile Device Management solutions with security solutions for information protection and threat management.
 The EMPS license includes licensing for MIM.
 Back to top

-ILM, FIM & MIM compared in our glossary.
+ILM, FIM & MIM are compared in our glossary.

-FTEFull Time Employee A human employed by an organization, typically with a monthly salary and other FTE benefits such as a pension.
+FTEFull-Time Employee: A person employed by an organization, typically with a monthly salary and other FTE benefits such as a pension.
 MIM will typically be used to extract FTE identity data from an HR system and then synchronize the data to other CDSs.
 Back to top

-Solutions are concerned with access to resources and system plus the formalization of this process.
+Solutions are concerned with access to resources and systems plus the formalization of this process.

 Read more about IAM in our glossary.

-IdMIdentity Management An IdM system is a group of applications and/or services that co-ordinate the exchange of identity information held in different data repositories throughout an organization.
-Prior to the implementation of an automated IdM system, most organizations find that information is scattered, duplicated and inconsistent across their identity repositories.
+IdMIdentity Management: An IdM system is a group of applications and/or services that coordinate the exchange of identity information held in different data repositories throughout an organization.
+Before the implementation of an automated IdM system, most organizations found that information was scattered, duplicated, and inconsistent across their identity repositories.
 An automated IdM system can make organizational data available in an accurate and timely manner, reducing costs through consolidation and process improvements, and reducing security problems caused by out-of-date access rights.

 Read more about IdM in our glossary.